-Pro ject Type Benefits DAC Conservation Priority by Agency ID# Proponent Agency Title Start Date Water Supply (AFY) Water Quality (MGD) Ground Water (AFY) Habitat (acres) Description X 1 (Conserv.)
-Municipal Water District Leighanne Reeser Turf Buy-Back Program 1/1/2009 0 0 0 0 This project will provide incententives for owners to remove their turf lawn for \$1.00 per square foot.
+Pro ject Type Bene efits DAC Conservation Priority by Agency ID# Proponent Agency Title Start Date Water Supply (AFY) Water Quality (MGD) Ground Water (AFY) Habitat (acres) Description X 1 (Conserv.)
+West Basin Municipal Water District Leighanne Reeser Turf Buy-Back Program 1/1/2009 0 0 0 0 This project will provide incententives for owners to remove their turf lawn for \$1.00 per square foot.
 They can replace their lawn once removed with native landscaping, porous cover, artificial turf, rocks, etc. There will be follow-up visits to ensure that the owner complies with the regulations of the program and do not replace the turf with new turf cover.
 Not only will this program reduce water use, it will also reduce water runoff since 70% of wtaer applied to turf runoss the landscape and into the storm drains.
 Runoff from landscapes contribute significantly to the TMDL problem in Santa Monica Bay and its tributaries.
 This project will help to address those issues while saving water at the same time.
 This project is very much needed within our service area because the cities are adjacent to the Santa Monica Bay where runoff enters and pollutes the ocean.
 The \$1.00 pre square foot; the incentive is higher for a resident to take advantage of.
-X X West Basin Municipal Water District Water & Energy Efficiency Multi-Family Program 1/1/2009 243 0 0 0 This program will directly install both water and energy efficiency devices in multi-family dwellings.
-Replacement includes: 3,000 HETs (1.28 gallons per flush), that replace older 3 †5 gallon toilets; 9,000 13Watt twist CFL bulbs; 3,000 (1.5 GPM) Low-Flow Showerheads, 3,000 (1.5 GPM) Kitchen Aerators and 3,000 (1.0 GPM) Bathroom Aerators.
-The program will also disseminate conservation education literature, thus providing a "full service†water and energy efficiency program.
-Based on the demographics and rate of natural replacement and saturation data collected within West Basin's service area, there is an opportunity to reach over 77,000 multi-family dwelling units in West Basin and roughly 10,000 in the City of Torrance.
-3,000 HETs will save an estimated 176 AF of water per year.
+X X West Basin Municipal Water District Leighanne Reeser Water & Energy Efficiency Multi-Family Program 1/1/2009 243 0 0 0 This program will directly install both water and energy efficiency devices in multi-family dwellings.
+Replacement includes: $3,000 \text{ HETs}$ (1.28 gallons per flush), that replace older $3 \ \hat{a} \in 5$ gallon toilets; $9,000 \ 13Watt$ twist CFL bulbs; $3,000 \ (1.5 \text{ GPM})$ Low-Flow Showerheads, $3,000 \ (1.5 \text{ GPM})$ Kitchen Aerators and $3,000 \ (1.0 \text{ GPM})$ Bathroom Aerators.
+The program will also disseminate conservation education literature, thus providing a $\hat{a} \in \mathfrak{c}$ full service $\hat{a} \in water$ and energy efficiency program.
+Based on the demographics and rate of natural replacement and saturation data collected within West Basin's service area, there is an opportunity to reach over 77,000 multi-family dwelling units in West Basin and roughly 10,000 in the City of Torrance. $3,000 \ \text{HETs}$ will save an estimated 176 AF of water per year.
 Also, additional water will be saved (335 AF over the useful life) by providing multi-family dwelling units with water conservation educational materials, and water efficient showerheads and aerators.